The ABEM office will close at 4:30 pm ET on Tuesday, December 24, 2024, and reopen on Thursday, January 2, 2025.

-Exam Dates and Content
+Certifying Exam Content

 Case Types

-The Certifying Exam will allow candidates to use the skills and methods learned in training and apply them to simulated, real-world clinical scenarios to determine if they meet the high standards required for the independent practice of emergency medicine.
+The Certifying Exam will allow candidates to use the skills and methods learned in training and apply them to simulated, real-world clinical scenarios to determine if they meet the high standards required for the independent practice of Emergency Medicine.

 There are two assessment types that make up the new Certifying Exam: Clinical Care Cases and Communication & Procedure Cases.

-Case Summaries & References
+Case Summaries & Sample Case Videos

 Each case type will assess different competencies important to the specialty.
-Case summaries are provided below to highlight the overall knowledge, skills, and abilities of a successful candidate for each case type.
-More detailed information, including high-level scoring information and sample case videos, will be available soon.
-Download Certifying Exam Case Summaries
+Below are case summaries and demo videos highlighting the overall knowledge, skills, and abilities of a successful candidate for each case type.

 Emergency physicians see patients with undifferentiated presentations.
 Clinical Decision-Making (CDM) cases are structured discussions designed to assess a candidate’s ability to evaluate and treat such patients.
 A successful candidate will be able to explain their thought processes behind certain decisions made during the various phases of a clinical encounter.